JesnsAV/Pastor/README.md

 - chile morita
 - chile de árbol

-put into a bowl blend and mix with meat
+put into a bowl blend all ingredients and mix with meat